MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-speech.md

 using Newtonsoft.Json.Linq;
 ```

-Next, you will add some necessary classes to handle authentication and the access token for the Speech API.
+Next, you will add required classes to handle the access token and authentication for the Speech API.

 ```cs
 [DataContract]